nixworks/public/news/2016/12/5/README.md

 ##### Italian constitutional referendum, 2016
 ### [ Following the result of the constitutional referendum, Matteo Renzi will resign from his office as Prime Minister of Italy.
 With most ballots counted, the "No" vote leads with 60%. ](/news/2016/12/5/following-the-result-of-the-constitutional-referendum-matteo-renzi-will-resign-from-his-office-as-prime-minister-of-italy-with-most-ballo.md)
-_Context: the "No" vote, Italian constitutional referendum, 2016, Italian Prime Minister, Matteo Renzi_
+_Context: Italian Prime Minister, Matteo Renzi, the "No" vote, Italian constitutional referendum, 2016_

 ##### Last month's presidential election
 ### [Manuel Valls, the Prime Minister of France, announces his candidacy for the Socialist Party nomination.
 He will step down as PM on Tuesday. ](/news/2016/12/5/manuel-valls-the-prime-minister-of-france-announces-his-candidacy-for-the-socialist-party-nomination-he-will-step-down-as-pm-on-tuesday.md)
-_Context: Manuel Valls, Prime Minister, last month's presidential election, PS_
+_Context: PS, last month's presidential election, Manuel Valls, Prime Minister_

 ##### QV66
 ### [Tests, by a team of international archaeologists, of mummified legs found in QV66 in Egypt's Valley of the Queens indicate they most likely belong to Queen Nefertari, Pharaoh Ramesses II's first and favorite wife. ](/news/2016/12/5/tests-by-a-team-of-international-archaeologists-of-mummified-legs-found-in-qv66-in-egypt-s-valley-of-the-queens-indicate-they-most-likely.md)